-The draft guidance discusses a Benefit-Risk Framework.
+The guidance discusses a Benefit-Risk Framework.
 Can you explain what the Benefit-Risk Framework is, and describe how it is used during regulatory review?

 The Benefit-Risk Framework is a structured, organizational tool that we use to help us conduct the benefit-risk assessment, document the information under consideration for each assessment, and communicate our regulatory decisions.
 The Benefit-Risk Framework outlines the important areas necessary to make the benefit-risk assessment and organizes the information under consideration for each area, including both the evidence as well as the uncertainties that remain at the time.
 The Benefit-Risk Framework provides a structured approach that helps us systematically think through and talk about each of the fundamental factors that impact our decision making from a benefit-risk perspective.
 At the end of our review, all of the information is integrated to inform our conclusions regarding a medication’s benefits, risks, and uncertainties, taking the therapeutic context for patients into consideration as well.
 The Benefit-Risk Framework has become an important tool and is now included in FDA’s review documentation that supports our regulatory decisions for medications.

-The draft guidance talks a lot about sponsors’ roles in informing FDA’s benefit-risk assessment, can you talk more about that?
+The guidance talks a lot about sponsors’ roles in informing FDA’s benefit-risk assessment, can you talk more about that?

 FDA’s benefit-risk assessment depends on the information available to inform the assessment.
 Sponsors generate this information through their product development programs.
 The decisions they make about designing clinical trials require careful thought to ensure the trials produce the information needed to inform FDA’s benefit-risk assessment adequately.
-This draft guidance notes that benefit-risk planning is a very purposeful activity; sponsors should keep benefit-risk considerations in mind throughout the development process, particularly if challenging benefit-risk considerations are anticipated.
+This guidance notes that benefit-risk planning is a very purposeful activity; sponsors should keep benefit-risk considerations in mind throughout the development process, particularly if challenging benefit-risk considerations are anticipated.

 Does the benefit-risk assessment end with the medication’s approval?